keep-network/tbtc-website/src/pages/index.md

 features:
   - description: 'Every TBTC is backed 1:1 with BTC'
     title: Backed
-  - description: No intermediaries - Convert TBTC to BTC any time
+  - description: No intermediaries - Redeem TBTC for BTC at any time
-    title: Trustless
+    title: Permissionless
-  - description: The same high cryptography standards as Binance
+  - description: Audited and open-source
     title: Secure
   - description: 3 steps to convert from BTC to TBTC and back
     title: Simple